Autonomous motion in changing environment, fibrations and reaction mechanisms: Infinitesimal lifting functions and infinitesimal reaction mechanisms

-The solution exists locally and is unique.
-We shall say that the infinitesimal lifting function $\mathcal L$ {\it is complete} if the solution exists globally for any pair $(e, \gamma)\in E\times_B B^I$.
-Note that any infinitesimal lifting function $\mathcal L$ is complete if the fibre of the bundle $p:E\to B$ is compact.
+If $\mathcal L$ is smooth the solution to (\ref{eq:21a}) exists locally and is unique.
+An infinitesimal lifting function $\mathcal L$ is said to be {\it complete} if the solution to (\ref{eq:21a}) exists globally for any pair $(e, \gamma)$ where $\gamma: J\to B$ is a smooth curve and $p(e)=\gamma(a)$.